Piou-piou/ribs-framework/modules/creer-module.md

 ##Notification into a module

 In a module you can add notification which is added a the right of the navigation menu.
+This is very simple, just add the div whith notification class.

 ###File : admin/views/header.php